zazaho/SimImg/README.md

 Pressing the Shift key while clicking will select all thumbnails between the current image and the last selected image.

-Clicking in an empty area of the thumbnail display area deselects all images.
+Clicking in an empty part of the thumbnail display area deselects all images.

-The little red check-mark button  (![](simimg/icons/uncheck.png)) in the toolbar area (top-left) also switches between selects all and unselect all thumbnails.
+The little red check-mark button  (![](simimg/icons/uncheck.png)) in the toolbar area (top-left) also switches between select-all and unselect-all thumbnails.

 Pressing Ctrl+a toggles between selecting and unselecting all thumbnails.